zowe/docs-site/docs/user-guide/configure-zos-system.md

 When the Zowe started task `ZWESVSTC` is started, it must be associated with the user ID `ZWESVUSR` and group `ZWEADMIN`.
 A different user ID and group can be used if required to conform with existing naming standards.

-If you have run `ZWESECUR` you do not need to perform the steps described in this section, as they are executed during the JCL section of `ZWESECUR`.
+If you have run `ZWESECUR`, you do not need to perform the steps described in this section, because they are executed during the JCL section of `ZWESECUR`.
 ```
 /* started task for ZOWE main server                   */
 ...
 ```

-If you have not run `ZWESECUR` and are configuring your z/OS environment manually the following steps describe how to configure the started task `ZWESVSTC` to run under the correct user ID and group.
+If you have not run `ZWESECUR` and are configuring your z/OS environment manually, the following steps describe how to configure the started task `ZWESVSTC` to run under the correct user ID and group.

 - If you use RACF, issue the following commands:
   ```